Skip to main content

 The man grabbed the flask out of her hand, took a swig, and said, "I don't taste any cherry.
 But definitely blueberry."

-The bartender watched all of this happen and yelled, "Are you guys crazy?"
+They argued back and forth, and finally the bartender who watched all of this happen yelled, "Are you guys crazy?"

 Then he pulled out a cup, scooped ice into it, and said, "You're supposed to drink it on ice."

-This absurd scene is a perfect metaphor for what's going on in our world.
+This absurd scene is a perfect metaphor for what's going on in America and the war in the Middle East.

-The poison is the endless cycle of religious fighting and political violence.
+The poison is the endless cycle of religious fighting and senseless violence on the streets.
 The man and woman are the two sides of the same coin, so caught up in arguing whether the poison tastes like "cherry" or "blueberry" that they forget they're killing themselves.

 The bartender is the system that has the power to put a stop to this, but legitimizes it instead by making it more appealing.